ANOTHER AUSSIE IN LA PODCAST

 SCRIPT DEVELOPMENT PROGRAM

 Gateway LA is a new script development program for film and television writers.
 It aims to develop audience-driven, Australian-created content for US and international audiences.
-The program will name 10 finalists and an eventual winner.
+The program will name up to 10 finalists and an eventual winner.

 SUPPORT AUSTRALIANS IN FILM